Daud94/document_verifier_daud_olarewaju/README.md

 3. A message is published to the RabbitMQ queue
 4. The document verifier worker consumes the message
 5. The worker processes the document and updates its status to "VERIFIED" or "FAILED"
+6. The document status is cached in Redis with a 10-minute TTL
+7. Subsequent requests for the document status check the Redis cache first before querying the database

 ## API Endpoints